 For many small business owners, traditional accounting often leads to this: Revenue - Expenses = Profit.
 This approach can result in spending more than planned, leaving little or no profit at the end of each month.
-Instead, consider Mike Michalowicz’s Profit First formula: Revenue - Profit = Expenses.
-By allocating a portion of revenue as profit upfront, you’ll have a consistent buffer for your financial goals.
+Instead, consider business author Mike Michalowicz’s Profit First formula: Revenue - Profit = Expenses.
+By allocating a portion of your revenue as profit upfront, you’ll be able to build and maintain your future growth.

 To put this into action, designate a set percentage of every sale as profit and put it into a separate account.
 This “profit-first” habit will keep cash flow steady, create a reliable financial reserve, and discourage overspending, providing more stability for your business as it grows.